MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UMService.md

 ```

 ### -IrmLogMaxAge
-!!!
-Exchange Server 2013

-The IrmLogMaxAge parameter specifies the maximum age for the IRM log file.
-Log files that are older than the specified value are deleted.
-The default value is 30 days.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-The valid input range for this parameter is from 00:00:00 through 24855.03:14:07.
-Setting the value of the IrmLogMaxAge parameter to 00:00:00 prevents the automatic removal of IRM log files because of their age.

-!!!
-Exchange Server 2016

 The IrmLogMaxAge parameter specifies the maximum age for the IRM log file.
 Log files that are older than the specified value are deleted.
 The default value is 30 days.

 To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.

 The valid input range for this parameter is from 00:00:00 through 24855.03:14:07.
 Setting the value of the IrmLogMaxAge parameter to 00:00:00 prevents the automatic removal of IRM log files because of their age.

 ```yaml
 Type: EnhancedTimeSpan